Tigers vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies' Taijuan Walker (4-3) will make his 13th start of the season.
+- Zack Wheeler (4-4) will take the mound for the Phillies, his 13th start of the season.

+- In 12 starts this season, he's earned a quality start in six of them.

 |Opponent